-Kuwait International Law School (KILAW) was established under the Amiri Decree No.144 of the year 2008, under license from the Private Universities Council (PUC), Ministry of Higher Education.
+Kuwait International Law School (KILAW) was established under the Amiri Decree No.144 of the year 2008, accredited by the Private Universities Council (PUC), and the Ministry of Higher Education.
 It is the first private law school in the State of Kuwait.
 It is established on the basis of the combination of the Kuwaiti legal system and the global legal system in order to provide legal education and award academic degrees in law and related fields using the best international means and methods of teaching comparative law.
-The School received its first cohort of in March2011.
+KILAW received its first cohort in March 2011.

-The School believes that it is important that a law graduate has not only acquired knowledge but also legal skills and is able to develop these skills to practice the legal profession effectively in various national and international forums.
-The School adopts five main elements to maintain its strategic approach, namely:
+KILAW believes that it is important that a law graduate has not only acquired knowledge but also legal skills and is able to develop these skills to practice the legal profession effectively in various national and international forums.
+KILAWadopts five main elements to maintain its strategic approach, namely: